 How do you make quick biscuits from scratch?

-Preheat your oven for at least 20 minutes.
-Our oven is new and beeps when it reaches temperature, but when checking the temperature with an oven thermometer I have found it to be about 15-20 degrees lower still.
+Garlic cheese biscuits cook best at higher temperatures.
+Preheat your oven for at least 20 minutes before baking.
+Our oven is new and beeps when it reaches temperature, but when checking the temperature with an oven thermometer I have found it to be about 15-20 degrees lower when it beeps.

 We sometimes make these as a snack, but they go perfect with just about anything!
 They are easy and quick so they compliment any meal you want to serve them with.
 Here are a few that we enjoy them with:

-Cheesy Garlic Biscuits
+Easy Garlic Cheese Biscuits

 - Dough blender (recommended)

 - 3 teaspoons baking powder

 - 5 Tablespoons unsalted butter cold

 - 1 cup shredded cheese cheddar is recommended